alikurmus/bbh_penning_nature/README.md

 ## License

-This project is released under the MIT License (see LICENSE)
+This project is released under the Apache 2.0 License (see LICENSE).

 ---